0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

 ## Troubleshooting

-1. You may see errors like these:
+1. If you clone the `zkevm-contracts` repo in the same folder as `kurtosis-cdk`, you may see this error when you try to deploy the stack:

     ```sh
+    Error:  An error occurred running command 'run'
+    Caused by: An error occurred calling the run function for command 'run'
+    Caused by: An error starting the Kurtosis code execution '.'
+    Caused by: Error uploading package '.' prior to executing it
+    Caused by: There was an error compressing module '.' before upload
+    Caused by: An error occurred creating the archive from the files at '.'
+    Caused by: The files you are trying to upload, which are now compressed, exceed or reach 100mb.
+Manipulation (i.e. uploads or downloads) of files larger than 100mb is currently disallowed in Kurtosis.
+    ```

+2. You may also see errors like these:

+    ```sh
     {"level":"warn","ts":1711502381.03938,"caller":"etherman/etherman.go:661","msg":"Event not registered: {Address:0x1Fe038B54aeBf558638CA51C91bC8cCa06609e91 Topics:[0xd331bd4c4cd1afecb94a225184bded161ff3213624ba4fb58c4f30c5a861144a] Data:[0 0 0 0 0 0 0 0 0 0 0 0 90 104 150 169 140 75 124 126 143 22 209 119 199 25 161 216 86 185 21 76] BlockNumber:108 TxHash:0x1bb5e714dd96434ded2d818458cc517cf7b30f5787dbb3aedb667e5e3e96808e TxIndex:0 BlockHash:0xdf5850cd5a8975859595649a05ce245f02953e84af627e9b22a1f8381077f057 Index:0 Removed:false}","pid":7,"version":"0.6.4+cdk"}
     ```

-2. You can check them directly from the rpc:
+    You can check them directly from the rpc:

     ```sh
     cast logs --rpc-url "http://$(kurtosis port print cdk-v1 el-1-geth-lighthouse rpc)" --address 0x1Fe038B54aeBf558638CA51C91bC8cCa06609e91 --from-block 108 --to-block 108
     ```

-3. You can reverse an event with the following script:
+     You can reverse an event with the following script:

     ```sh
     cat compiled-contracts/*.json | jq '.abi[] | select(.type == "event") | .type = "function"' | jq -s | polycli abi decode | grep d33
     cast sig-event 'SetDataAvailabilityProtocol(address)'
     ```

-4. In the above example, tt looks like the unregistered event is a call to `SetDataAvailabilityProtocol(address)`.
+    In this example, tt looks like the unregistered event is a call to `SetDataAvailabilityProtocol(address)`.